Ribose Nucleic Acid:

 Chemical analysis of RNA shows greater similarities with DNA with respect to the components it contains.
 It is basically made-up of a ribose sugar (where as DNA contains deoxyribose sugar), a phosphate group (DNA also contain the similar phosphate groups), and nitrogenous bases such as adenine, guanine, cytosine (all the three are also present in DNA) and uracil (DNA contains Thymidine in the place of Uracil).

-Composition of Nucleotides in RNA varies from one species to the other, and depends on what template on which it is formed and at what time.
+Composition of Nucleotides in RNA varies from one species to the other, and depends on what template on which it is produced and at what time.

 All RNAs, whatever may be the type, structure and functions they perform exist as polynucleotide chains with 5’ to 3’ polarity.